asdf-community/asdf-haskell/README.md

 This plugin uses [Stack](https://haskellstack.org) to install GHC versions.
 If not installed on your system, this plugin will install it inside asdf-haskell `stack/` directory.

+When installing a haskell package that produces executable binaries, be sure to run `asdf reshim` afterwards to get them in your path.

 Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Haskell.